 - The behaviours at the bottom of the ladder are like the dog whispering.

 - As you go up the ladder the dog is saying ‘pleeease stop’.

 - The next escalation point may be to ‘shout’.

 - And if that doesn’t work – teeth may get involved!

 ‘It happened out of the blue’

 And worse still, consider the consequences of punishing your dog for growling?
 Its as though you’re saying “don’t give me a warning that you’re at breaking point.”
 So, you may find that next time he doesn’t – and goes straight to bite.
-Inadvertently, we can end up training our dog that shouting and screaming (ie growl, bite), gets people to ‘listen’ and makes the scary thing go away.
+Inadvertently, we can end up training our dog that shouting and screaming (ie growl, bite), gets people to ‘listen’ and makes the unwanted/scary thing go away.
 The result?
 A dog labelled ‘unpredictable’ or having a ‘short fuse’.
-When actually, the dog used to give lots of warning behaviours but we didn’t listen.
+When actually, the dog used to give lots of warning behaviours … but we didn’t listen.

 Teach Your Pup They Dont Need To ‘Shout’

 Advice: Try to notice your dog’s ‘whispers’ so they dont need to escalate their behaviour or put teeth on human skin.
 If in doubt, STOP.
 And if necessary get your dog out of the situation (better safe than sorry).